Katherine Lloyd

 Experience

-Katherine accepts instructions to prosecute and defend the full range of criminal offences.
-She is a committed advocate who has been commended for going the extra mile for her clients in the preparation cases.
-She is experienced in matters of upmost gravity including murder and possession of firearms with intent to endanger life.
+Katherine is a committed advocate who has been commended for going the extra mile in the preparation cases.
+She leaves no stone unturned.
+She is experienced in matters of upmost gravity, including homicide.
+2025-2026 instructions include:

 Recent Cases